Improving efficiency in transporting average treatment effects: Introduction

+The estimators we propose contribute to previous and concurrent work that also sought to improve the efficiency of transported estimates \citep{egami2021covariate,zeng2023efficient}. \citet{egami2021covariate} considered a scenario where the source population consists of unconditionally randomized data and proposed an estimator that couples parametric causal learning with inverse probability weighting, requiring the full covariate vector, $W$, to be present in both populations. \citet{zeng2023efficient} assume knowledge of which subset of baseline covariates are needed for transport and propose a semiparametric estimator for transported ATE under the model that incorporates that knowledge.
+Their proposal is a special case of our second approach, which we detail further in Section \ref{sec:estknownv}

 This paper is organized as follows.
-First, in Section 2, we show an alternative identification result of the transported ATE, assuming a subset of effect modifiers, $V$, and a subset of these, $Z$, that differ in distribution across $S$.
-A particular case of this identification result when $V=Z$ was discussed by \citep{zeng2023efficient,colnet2021generalizing}.
-In Section 3, we derive the efficient influence function (EIF) in the model that assumes that subset $Z$ are the true effect modifiers that differ in distribution across $S$, from which we obtain the nonparametric efficiency bound.
-Using the nonparametric efficiency bound, we outline scenarios where assuming subsets $V$ and $Z$ result in efficiency gains, and scenarios where incorporating these assumptions results in efficiency losses.
-We propose an extension of an existing nonparametric estimator \citep{rudolph2017robust}, assuming subsets $V$ and $Z$ of effect modifiers are known.
-However, in practice, which covariates modify the treatment effect and also differ in distribution across $S$ may be unknown.
-So, in Section 4, we propose an alternative nonparametric estimator, related to the collaborative nonparametric estimator of \citet{benkeser2020nonparametric}, in the common setting where subsets $V$ and $Z$ are unknown, and describe implementation of a ``black box'' version of this estimator as well as an interpretable version that returns the identified effect modifier subsets in addition to the transported ATE estimate.
+First, we give notation and the standard identification assumptions in Section 2.
+In Section 3, we propose a collaborative semiparametric estimator that can improve efficiency but does not require information on which variables are effect modifiers.
+Then, in Section 4, we consider the case where the investigator has knowledge of which variables are effect modifiers and potentially also which of these differ in distribution across $S$.
+We show an identification result incorporating this knowledge in Section 4.1.
+In Section 4.2, we derive a doubly robust estimating equation from which we develop estimators that can use machine learning for estimation of the nuisance parameters.
+In Section 4.3, we propose a semiparametric estimator based on the estimating equation, and in Section 4.4, using the asymptotic variance of this estimator, we outline scenarios where incorporating this knowledge results in semiparametric efficiency gains and scenarios where incorporating these assumptions results in efficiency losses.
 In Section 5, we illustrate finite sample performance of our proposed estimators in several scenarios using simulation.
 In Section 6, we apply our proposed estimators to data from the Moving to Opportunity Study (MTO).
 Section 7 concludes.